shiracohen4/eye-tracking-analysis/README.md

 ### Instructions
 1. Name the output file "data.csv".
 2. Make sure all of the files in this folder are in the same directory as data.csv.
+3. Run change_header.py.
-3. Run prepare_data.py.
+4. Run prepare_data.py.
 This will create the necessary files for creating the graphs.
-4. Run eye_openness.py, pupil_diameter.py, pupil_position_y.py.
+5. Run eye_openness.py, pupil_diameter.py, pupil_position_y.py.
 This will create the graphs for each of the parameters.